astariul/gibbs/docs/index.md

 * **`hook`** : Dependencies for running pre-commit hooks.
 * **`lint`** : Dependencies for running linters and formatters.
 * **`docs`** : Dependencies for building the documentation.
+* **`ex`** : Dependencies for running the examples.
 * **`dev`** : `test` + `hook` + `lint` + `docs`.
 * **`all`** : All extra dependencies.

 ## Contribute

-To contribute, install the package locally (see [Installation](#local)), create your own branch, add your code/tests/documentation, and open a PR !
+To contribute, install the package locally (see [Installation](#local-version)), create your own branch, add your code/tests/documentation, and open a PR !

 ### Pre-commit hooks

 Pre-commit hooks are set to check the code added whenever you commit something.

-When you try to commit your code, hooks are run, and if anything fails (_linters, tests, etc..._), your code will not be committed.
+When you try to commit your code, hooks are run, and if anything fails (_linters, etc..._), your code will not be committed.
 You then have to fix your code and try to commit again !

 !!! info
     If you never ran the hooks before, install it with :